Have a club idea?

 Circle K International (CKI) is the premiere university service organization in the world.
 Based on the tenets of service, leadership, and fellowship, CKI develops college and university students into responsible citizens and leaders with a lifelong commitment to service.

 Whether you’re pursuing a degree in criminal justice or just interested in the subject, the Criminal Justice Club gives students the chance to learn more about the fields of law enforcement, the court system, and corrections.

 Enactus (Formerly SIFE)

-The Enactus Team is an international organization allowing college students to use their business skills to improve the lives of others.
+Enactus is an international organization allowing college students to use their business skills to improve the lives of others.
 At the same time, the students gain valuable experience, have networking opportunities with some of the nation’s largest companies, and become involved in improving their community.
 Enactus teams are student led with the assistance of a faculty advisor.
 Our Enactus team will develop and execute outreach projects to help improve the lives of others through the positive power of business.
 Our team will present its projects and results at regional and national competitions each year.
 Students may take the Enactus class for either zero or one credit hour.
 The course may be repeated for one credit hour up to four times for a maximum of four credit hours.

 Fellowship of Christian Athletes (FCA)

 The Fellowship of Christian Athletes is touching millions of lives, one heart at a time.
 Since 1954, the Fellowship of Christian Athletes has been challenging coaches and athletes on the professional, college, high school, junior high, and youth levels to use the powerful medium of athletics to impact the world for Jesus Christ.
 FCA is the largest Christian sports organization in America and focuses on serving local communities by equipping, empowering, and encouraging people to make a difference for Christ.